MartinaBialek/CyberBootcamp-UofO-Project-1/README.md

 - What aspect of security do load balancers protect?
 What is the advantage of a jump box?

 - The off-loading function of a **load balancer** defends an organization against distributed denial-of-service (DDoS) attacks.
-It does this by shifting attack traffic from the corporate server to a public cloud provider.
+A **jump box** ensures that your network has continous support and is a more doable solution when a user either has no direct office or data center access.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the **jump box** and system **network**.